Overview6 min readUpdated March 2026

 The Conditions Are Excellent Year-Round

 300 days of sunshine.
 In January, when courses in much of Europe are closed or unplayable, the fairways here are immaculate.
-I moved from Shanghai and the off-season course conditions were the first thing that surprised me.
+I moved from Shanghai, but grew up in the UK, and the off-season course conditions were the first thing that surprised me.

-Coming from Shanghai — 27 million people, 12 courses — the density of quality golf here is remarkable.
+Coming from Shanghai - 27 million people with just 12 courses - the density of quality golf within a maximum one-hour drive here is remarkable.
 A week on the island can include four or five genuinely different, genuinely excellent rounds.
-Southwest, east coast, north, central Palma — each area has its own character.
+Southwest, east coast, north, central Palma: each area has its own character and not just a samey resort track.

 3European Tour venues